 Authors, Administrators, Editors, and Impersonation

-Note that administrators, post authors, and editors will be marked with their title in parentheses and their names will be in purple font (ex —).
+Note that administrators, post authors, and editors will be marked with their title after their names in the comments..

 Deleting your own comments